 One of the biggest challenges with all these frameworks is that they are often treated in silo’s.

-For example, ATT&CK techniques can be linked to CAPEC techniques.
+For example, ATT&CK techniques can be linked to CAPEC techniques, CWEs to ATT&CK objects, etc.

 CTI Butler provides the ability to join frameworks so they can be traversed like this.
-It does this with the help of another of our tools Arango CTI Processor.
+It does this using another of our tools Arango CTI Processor.

 {